 It is in doubt as to whether Eliot Bernstein adequately represents the interests of his minor children and whether there are conflicts of interest between Eliot and the interests of his minor children, each of whom is expressly named in the Special Power.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-That Eliot has admitted to this Court that he is directly conflicted with his children due to the frauds taking place and Eliot sought separate and distinct counsel to parse the conflict as is required.
+That Eliot has admitted to this Court tha a direct conflict was created with his children to delay inheritances due to his family due to the frauds taking place and Eliot sought separate and distinct counsel to parse the conflict as is required.
 By this statement, the Trustee is admitting that all the children of Shirley are conflicted with their children similar to Eliot and yet Eliot is the only one who sought separate and distinct counsel for he and his children to avoid this Breach of Fiduciary Duty as a Trustee of his children as required by Probate Rules and Statutes.

 This is an action for declaratory relief pursuant to Chapter 86 of the Florida Statutes and seeking the intervention of the Court in the administration of the Trust, pursuant to Section 736.0201, Florida Statutes.